Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Preliminaries and problem formulation

 \section{Preliminaries and problem formulation}

-This section briefly reviews \deim for approximating the nonlinear terms in reduced models and demonstrates, via an example, that \deim can become unstable in the case of noisy evaluations of these nonlinear terms.
+This section briefly reviews \ddeim for approximating the nonlinear terms in reduced models and for recovering field data from few measurements and demonstrates, via an example, that \ddeim can become unstable in the presence of noise.